This article is part of The Ascender, the Highrise platform for articles and resources.

 You can also visit Indeed or LinkedIn for job postings with salary information.

 Another option is to look for government data or industrial surveys that provide salary data.
-One good source you can review is Bureau of Labor Statistics, which calculates average salary data by job title, occupation, and geographic area.
+One such good source is the Bureau of Labor Statistics calculates average salary data by job title, occupation, and geographic area.

 2. Networking